10110000mh/mp3-audio-speed-changer/README.md

 # MP3-audio-speed-changer
-Written in Python an easy-to-use GUI (implementing custom tkinter) application for changing the speed of audio files using ffmpeg
+Written in Python an easy-to-use GUI (implementing custom tkinter) application for changing the speed of audio files using ffmpeg without changing the pitch
 # Download ⬇️
 [Releases](https://github.com/10110000mh/mp3-audio-speed-changer/releases)
 # Features: